jkerai1/Security-Toolbox/README.md

 # Guidelines

-**DO NOT** leverage this repo for malicious intent.
+⚠️**DO NOT** leverage this repo for malicious intent.
 Only perform IP/domain scans on assets you have permission to.

-**DO NOT** excessively use github runners for bulk tasks.
+⚠️**DO NOT** excessively use github runners for bulk tasks.

 # Current Workflows Available